 Migraine glasses may seem like a dream come true for the migraineur who regularly battles painful light.
 And for many migraineurs, the benefits are already becoming very real.

-One survey found that nearly 9 out of 10 people who tried migraine glasses to get relief from light-triggered migraine experienced fewer attacks, reduced pain during an episode, decreased light sensitivity, and improved eye comfort, especially from eye fatigue or eye strain.
-So when did they finally become available on a large scale?
+One survey found that nearly 9 out of 10 people who tried migraine glasses to manage thei mpact of light improved eye comfort and were able to resume their daily activities.
+So when did migraine glasses finally become available on a large scale?

 Axon Optics Opens for Business - 2011